leeminze214/Pikachu/README.md

 # Pikachu! ⭐🌩️⚡
 2023 ECE Summer Microbotic Workshop Project -Auto Line Tracking Car

-This project was built over a course of 3 weeks and consists:
+This project was built over a course of 3 weeks and consists of:

 - CAD-ing a 3d model car
 - integrating electrical components including IR sensors, motor driver and motors, Arduino, LEDs.
+- Programming controls in Arduino IDE

 **Version 1 of Pikachu**